e271828e/Flight.jl/docs/notes/design/framework_spec.md

-- **Root-type-declared stop policy**: the rates precedent read correctly cuts the other way — ratios travel with the design, *absolutes* bind at deployment, and "stop here" is absolute-flavored run policy: development runs past the condition to inspect, batch studies log it and continue, services don't step at all.
+- **Root-type-declared stop policy**: the rates precedent read correctly cuts the other way — ratios travel with the design, *absolutes* bind at deployment, and "stop here" is absolute-flavored run policy: development runs past the condition to inspect, unattended studies log it and continue, services don't step at all.
 (A root-declared *default* overridable at the ctor remains the one variant worth reopening if migration shows the ctor argument chronically forgotten.)